How to Study - Part 3 Mind Maps & Flash Cards

 6. N – Nonverbal: Use Colours, Shapes, and Images

 Visual learning is incredibly powerful.
 Studies show that the brain processes images 60,000 times faster than text.
 In music study, this means turning your notes into visuals that mirror musical movement.
-For instance:

-• Draw waves for crescendos or phrasing.
+Draw waves for crescendos or phrasing.

-• Use arrows to show modulation or transitions.
+Use arrows to show modulation or transitions.

-• Use colour to differentiate texture or tonality (e.g., blue for minor keys, yellow for major).
+Use colour to differentiate texture or tonality (e.g., blue for minor keys, yellow for major).

-Declan encourages students to make their notes artistic.
+Students should make their notes artistic.
 The more your notes look like music — expressive, structured, and full of shape — the better your brain will remember them.

 7. D – Directional: Show the Flow of Ideas